Abu Bakr: Appearance

 bowed, thin, tall like a male palm tree, hook-nosed, lean-faced, sunken-eyed, thin-shanked, and strong-thighed.
-He used to dye himself with henna and black dye."
+He used to dye himself with henna and black dye".

-Legacy
+Assessment and legacy

-Though the period of his caliphate covers only two years, two months and fifteen days, it included successful invasions of the two most powerful empires of the time: the Sassanid Empire and Byzantine Empire.
+Although Abu Bakr's caliphate lasted only two years, two months, and fifteen days, it encompassed successful campaigns against the Sassanid Empire and Byzantine Empire, the two most powerful empires of the era.
+He is known by the titles as Al-Siddiq, Atiq and Companion of the Cave.

-Abu Bakr had the distinction of being the first Caliph in the history of Islam and also the first Caliph to nominate a successor.
-He was the only Caliph in the history of Islam who refunded to the state treasury at the time of his death the entire amount of the allowance that he had drawn during the period of his caliphate.
-He has the distinction of purchasing the land for Al-Masjid al-Nabawi.
+As the first caliph in Islamic history, Abu Bakr was also the first to nominate a successor.
+Notably, he returned his entire caliphal allowance to the state treasury upon his death, a unique act among caliphs.
+Additionally, he purchased the land for Al-Masjid al-Nabawi.

 Sunni view

-Sunni Muslims view Abu Bakr as one of the best men of all the human beings after the prophets.
-They also consider Abu Bakr as one of the Ten Promised Paradise (al-‘Ashara al-Mubashshara) whom Muhammad had testified were destined for Paradise.
-He is regarded as the "Successor of Allah's Messenger" (Khalifa Rasulullah), and first of the Rightly Guided Caliphs—i.e. Rashidun—and as the rightful successor to Muhammad.
-Abu Bakr had always been the closest friend and confidant of Muhammad throughout his life, being beside Muhammad at every major event.
-It was Abu Bakr's wisdom that Muhammad always honored.
-Abu Bakr is regarded among the best of Muhammad's followers; as Umar ibn al-Khattab stated, "If the faith of Abu Bakr was weighed against the faith of the people of the earth, the faith of Abu Bakr would outweigh the others."
+Sunni Muslim tradition considers Abu Bakr the best man after the prophets in Sunni Islam.
+He is also regarded as one of the Ten Promised Paradise (al-'Ashara al-Mubashshara) whom Muhammad testified were destined for Paradise.
+Abu Bakr is recognized as the "Successor of Allah's Messenger" (Khalifa Rasulullah), the first of the Rightly Guided Caliphs – i.e., the Rashidun – and the rightful successor to Muhammad.
+He was always the closest friend and confidant of Muhammad, accompanying him during every major event.
+Muhammad consistently honored Abu Bakr's wisdom.
+He is regarded among the greatest of Muhammad's followers; as Umar ibn al-Khattab stated, "If the faith of Abu Bakr were weighed against the faith of the people of the earth, the faith of Abu Bakr would outweigh theirs."